Schobs/MediMarker/documentation/readme/using_own_dataset.md

 There are many other options you can set in the config file such as data augmentation scheme, learning schedule, architecture choice & parameters, loss function, sigma regression etc. See [[Config File]] for more information.

 For the full documentation for the config file, see [Changing the .yaml Config File](advanced_yaml_config.md#changing-the-yaml-config-file).

+## Inference Only
+You can perform inference on a pre-trained model on a new dataset.
+Simply follow the steps 1, 2 and 3 above, but only include a *testing* list in the .json.
+Again, it does not matter if your data has annotations or not, just following the correct instructions above.
+The name of the .json file does not matter if you are not using folds, but make sure to set TRAINER.FOLD=-1 in the .yaml config file, and follow along the explanation in [Inference (Testing)](inference.md).

+## Refine Predictions from a previous stage
+You can also refine predictions from a previous stage of training.
+Follow steps 1,2 and 3 as usual.
+Then, provide a .xlsx file with the coordinates of the previous stage.
+The format of the .xlsx file should be the same as the one created at inference by LannU-Net.
+If you are not sure what this looks like, just train a model for 1 epoch and perform inference on the same dataset.
+The .xlsx file will be created in the OUTPUT_DIR.

+Currently, the refining stage is only avaliable when doing patch-based training, where the patches selected for training are biased around the stage 1 prediction.
+See the [SAMPLER.PATCH config options](advanced_yaml_config.md#samplerpatch) for more information, specifically the ones that start with CENTRED_PATCH.